Plastics 101: The 5 Best Credit Cards For College Students

 Note: Thanks to the Fed’s Credit Card Act of 2009, anyone under the age of 21 is required to have a cosigner or proof of steady, reliable income by way of full-time employment, so most students will likely need a parent or guardian with a good credit history to help them acquire any of the following credit cards.

-- Capital One Journey Student Rewards Card: Another card for students that want to be rewarded for building their credit, the Journey Student Rewards Card from Capital One gives you the tools necessary to monitor your credit and stay on track.
+- Journey Student Rewards from Capital One: Another card for students that want to be rewarded for building their credit, the Journey Student Rewards Card from Capital One gives you the tools necessary to monitor your credit and stay on track.
 With free monthly access to a TransUnion credit score, not to mention text and email alerts to help you keep track of your spending, students should have no problem staying on top of and managing their credit.
 There are no annual, balance transfer, foreign transaction, or over-the-limit fees.
 Additionally, you'll receive 1% cash back on all purchases and a 25% cash-back bonus you can earn each month that you pay your bill on time.
 This is also a great credit card for students planning on studying abroad, as the Journey card offers 24-hour travel assistance services and travel accident insurance.

 - BankAmericard Cash Rewards Credit Card for Students: The ideal card for current Bank of America account holders, you'll earn a 10% cash rewards bonus when you redeem your rewards directly into a BofA checking or savings accounts.
-The BankAmericard for Students gives users 1% cash-back on all purchases, 2% cash-back on groceries, and 3% cash-back on gas for the first $1500 spent in combined gas and grocery purchases per quarter.
+The BankAmericard for Students gives users 1% cash-back on all purchases, 2% cash-back on groceries and wholesale clubs, and 3% cash-back on gas for the first $2,500 spent in combined gas and grocery purchases per quarter.
 Bank of America will also reward you with a $100 cash rewards bonus once you make $500 in purchases in the first 90 days of opening an account.
 This card is also great for commuter students, students who regularly use a car on and around campus, and even students opting out of a campus meal plan.